-A post on Stack Overflow1 seeks advice on the relative security between implementing a password reset mechanism that emails a temporary link vs. one that emails a temporary password.
-The question brings to mind some issues addressed in Chapter 5: Breaking Authentication Schemes of The Book.
+A post on Stack Overflow seeks advice on the relative security between implementing a password reset mechanism that emails a temporary link vs. one that emails a temporary password.
 Stack Overflow questions typically attract high quality answers, which is a testament to the site’s knowledgeable readership and reputation system.
 Responses to this particular post didn’t fail.

 Rather than retread the answers, let’s consider the underlying implication behind the question: it can be acceptable to send passwords via email.

 Don’t do it.
 Don’t give users the expectation that passwords might be sent via email.
 Doing so is unnecessary and establishes a dangerous practice as possibly acceptable.
 If the site ever sends a password to a user, then the user might be conditioned to communicate in the other direction.
 An email purportedly from the site’s administrators might ask for the user’s password to “verify the account is active”, “prevent the account from being terminated”, or “restore information”.
 The email need not ask for a direct response.
 It may be an indirect prompt for the password using cautionary, concerned language that never the less sends the victim to a spoofed login page.

 Site administrators will not elicit passwords via email or any other means.
 Sites won’t ask for passwords except at authentication barriers.
 Sites shouldn’t send passwords – however temporary they may be.

 Passwords – shared secrets ostensibly known only to the user and the web site – are a necessary evil of authentication.
 The password proves a user’s identity to a web site under the assumption that only the person who logs in as Newt, for example, knows the corresponding password to the account is rebecca.